HalynaB-2908/OOP_Course_Part1/README.md

 Task 07: Rotate Left
 Create a program to perform a cyclic shift of all elements in an array of random numbers to the left by one position.
 The first element should become the last element in the array.

+Task 08: Count Words
+Create a program to count the number of words in a given string.
+Words are separated by spaces.
+For example, the string "asdasd s asda sd" contains 4 words.

+Task 09: Split Sentences
+Create a console application to input a string of sentences separated by periods.
+The program should output each sentence on a new line.
+For example, the string "asdasd s asda.
+Ssd fgdfg dfg. df" should be displayed as: asdasd s asda.
+Ssd fgdfg dfg.
+df

+Task 10: Grade Average
+Create a program to input an array of 5 grades (characters in the range A-F).
+Calculate the average grade and display both the numerical average and the corresponding letter grade.

+Task 11: Normalize Spaces
+Create a program to input a sentence with extra spaces between words.
+The program should transform the sentence so that only a single space separates words.